WilliamQLiu/williamqliu.github.io/_posts/2019-03-16-terraform.md

 We can declare resources in `.tf.json` and `.tf` formats (e.g. say `main.tf`).
 When you run terraform, verify that there are no other `*.tf` files in your directory because Terraform loads all of them.
 Also, never hard code in credentials to these files.

+#### Null Resources

+You can setup a __Null Resource__ in order to perform local commands on our machine without having to deploy extra resources.
+A null resource is often used with a `local-exec` provisioner.

 ### Terraform Steps